WhyRFoundation/foundation/2020/hackathon.md

 Text Mining Hackathon is a free event.
 However, the registration is required.
 This will allow organizers to book a capacity of mentors and judges for the event.

-Please use this form [2020.whyr.pl/hackathon/register/](2020.whyr.pl/hackathon/register/) to submit the team for the competition!
+> Use this form [2020.whyr.pl/hackathon/register/](2020.whyr.pl/hackathon/register/) to submit the team for the competition!

 ### Event details